-- Question of Truth: “Do you understand it is a violation of the University Code of Student Conduct and Academic Integrity and University policy to provide false information to this committee?”
+- Question of Truth (Students): “Do you understand it is a violation of the University Code of Student Conduct and Academic Integrity and University policy to provide false information to this committee?”

 - Cross-Examination of Witnesses: Only the committee, administrator, and student defendant may question witnesses.
+In the case of non-academic major violations with the potential of suspension for ten or more days, deferred suspension, or expulsion, the student defendant’s attorney or non-attorney advocate may cross-examine witnesses.
 The student defendant does not have to testify unless he/she serves as a witness.

-- Continuance: The Chairperson reserves the authority to determine that the hearing cannot be completed in a timely manner in a single session, and may continue any phase of the hearing to a later date within seven class days.
+- Continuance: The chairperson reserves the authority to determine that the hearing cannot be completed in a timely manner in a single session, and may continue any phase of the hearing to a later date within seven (7) class days.
 No more than one continuance of a hearing is permitted.